the logo of Friends of Kenya's Children

 Expenses

-No charity can run without incurring expenses, for printing and postage, advertising events etc. We are very fortunate in that our web site is written and managed by a Supporter free of charge, and the art work for our newsletters is also given freely.
-All other expenses are currently covered by two Supporters who donate their wages from part time employment for this specific purpose.
+o charity can run without incurring expenses, for printing and postage, advertising events etc. We are very fortunate in that our web site is written and managed by a supporter free of charge, and other expenses are currently covered by specific contributions for this purpose.